Lionel Vital: Professional career

-Vital was selected by the Washington Redskins in the seventh round (185th overall) of the 1985 NFL Draft.
-He was also selected by the Arizona Outlaws in the 13th round (187th overall) of the 1985 USFL Draft.
+Vital was selected by the Washington Redskins in the seventh round (185th overall) of the 1985 NFL draft.
+He was also selected by the Arizona Outlaws in the 13th round (187th overall) of the 1985 USFL draft.
 He was placed on the injured reserve list with a hamstring tear before the start of the season.
 He was waived on August 19, 1986.

 On August 21, 1986, he was claimed off waivers by the New York Giants.
 He was released when running back Joe Morris ended his contract holdout on August 26.

 In September 1986, he was signed as a free agent by the Calgary Stampeders of the Canadian Football League.
 On October 8, after bouncing between the practice and the active roster, he terminated his practice agreement to play outfield for the Chicago White Sox Instructional League squad.

 After the players went on a strike on the third week of the 1987 season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 Vital was signed to be a part of the Redskins replacement team, which was given the mock name "Redscabs" by the media.
 He was released after the NFL strike ended.
 He led the replacement games with 346 rushing yards.
 The rushing yards he registered in the three games, would be the NFL record for most rushing yards per game in a career (115.3) if he had played enough contests.
 After the strike was over, he was declared inactive from week 7 to week 9.
 He was cut on November 3.

 On December 9, 1987, he was signed as a free agent by the Buffalo Bills.
 He was declared inactive for the last 3 games of the season.
 He was released off the injured reserve list on September 19, 1988.

+On November 4, 1988, he signed with the Detroit Lions after running back Carl Painter was placed on the injured reserve list.
+He was declared inactive in one game, before being released on November 10.

 In March 1989, he was signed as a free agent by the Saskatchewan Roughriders of the Canadian Football League.
 He was a backup running back, while contributing to the team winning the Grey Cup.
 He was released before the start of the season on July 13, 1990.